 Dig as deep as the darkness is a media installation that proposes an abstractive idea of an excavation site revealing subterranean layers below an imagined city.
 Sound, video and interactive objects are used to articulate the complexities of relationships of land to land development and the consequences to animal and plant species.
 The installation offers an immersive and complex experience of the vulnerability of the environment and gives voice to the forces of resistance in the natural world.

-The exhibition, dig as deep as the darkness, will be followed by a second exhibition by Rita McKeough, darkness is as deep as the darkness is, curated by Jacqueline Bell and presented at Walter Phillips Gallery, Banff, February 1 to May 31, 2020.
+The exhibition, dig as deep as the darkness, will be followed by a second exhibition by Rita McKeough, darkness is as deep as the darkness is, curated by Jacqueline Bell and presented at Walter Phillips Gallery, Banff Centre for Arts and Creativity, February 1 to May 31, 2020.
 A catalogue on both exhibitions will be jointly-produced by the institutions, and is forthcoming in 2020.

 Rita McKeough is an installation and performance artist based in Calgary.
 Her work incorporates audio, electronics and mechanical performing objects.
 Since the late 70s, McKeough has been committed to creating chaotic and immersive installations that reconfigure contradictions and tensions in our everyday lives.
 She uses interactive technologies to represent complex interspecies relationships and to create links between her installations and sound and music practices.
 McKeough consistently works from a feminist perspective, and her recent work focuses on the environmental impacts of land development and the industrial extraction of natural resources.
 This recent work demonstrates her desire to use sound to create a rhythmic voice of agency and empathy to articulate forces of resistance in the natural world.